How To Write An Expository Essay (7 Best Tips)

 There are five main sub-categories of expository essays.
 Before starting to write your assignment, make sure you know which one are you going to focus on (if not sure, consult your teacher or professor).

-Process essay – this is a “how-to” type of essay.
-In it, you describe a step-by-step process of accomplishing a certain task.
-The goal here is to instruct the reader on how to do something.
+This is a “how-to” type of essay where you describe a step-by-step process of accomplishing a certain task.
+The goal is to instruct the reader on how to do something.

-Cause and effect essay – this type of writing is about interrelated occurrences that depend on each other.
-One of them (cause) has a direct (or non-direct) effect on the other.
+This style of writing is about interrelated occurrences that depend on each other.
+One (cause) has a direct (or non-direct) effect on the other.
+The goal is to describe this causal relationship in detail and determine the extent of the correlation.
+This essay type is scientific.

-Compare and contrast essay – as the name suggests, this one is about comparing two (or more) different things, people, events or works of art.
-Your job is to show the similarities and talk about differences.
+As the name suggests, this essay is about comparing two (or more) different things, people, events, or works of art.
+The aim is to highlight similarities and discuss differences.

-Classification essay – it’s about breaking down a specific subject into smaller categories or groups.
-The idea is to go from the more general to the more specific.
+This essay is about breaking down a specific subject into smaller categories or groups.
+The goal is to move from general to specific.

 When do you need to write an expository essay?